Pedestrian Killed Along With 2 Pennsylvania State Troopers On I-95 Was Walking 'To His Mother's House,' Relative Says

 PHILADELPHIA (CBS) — Reyes Rivera Oliveras was killed in a crash on I-95 that also killed two Pennsylvania state troopers.
 The troopers found him walking along I-95 and were trying to get him off the highway when all three were hit.

 Eyewitness News spoke with Oliveras’ family about why he was walking on I-95 at that hour.
-It’s a question many people have been asking.READ MORE: Local Professor Remembers Trailblazing Former Secretary Of State Madeleine Albright
+It’s a question many people have been asking.READ MORE: Joel Embiid, Sixers Hold Off LeBron-Less Lakers, 126-121

 “He was a nice guy and I felt sad because when my mom told me, I could not believe it,” said Yajaira Perez, the victim’s sister-in-law.